 First elected in November 2010, Rob began his service in Congress on January 3, 2011.
-Rob earned a seat on the powerful House Committee on Rules and the House Committee on Budget.
+Rob earned a seat on the powerful House Committee on Rules and the House Committee on Budget, and at the beginning of the 114th Congress Rob was given an additional assignment on the House Transportation and Infrastructure (T&I) Committee.
 On the Rules Committee, he is working to bring full debate and transparency to legislation in the House.
-On the Budget Committee, he is working with Chairman Paul Ryan to craft an aggressive proposal to balance the federal budget.
+On the Budget Committee, he is working with Chairman Tom Price to craft an aggressive proposal to balance the federal budget, and on T&I he works with his colleagues to find 21st century solutions to America’s infrastructure challenges.

 As a freshman Member of Congress, Rob’s priority is creating an office that serves the people.
 He has made constituent service the foundation of his office, has assisted thousands of families with federal casework, and responded to tens of thousands of individual constituent inquiries.